Outdoor recreation: Purpose and economic impact

 Outdoor recreation involves any kind of activity within an outdoor environment.
 Outdoor recreation can include established sports, and individuals can participate without association with teams, competitions or clubs.
 Activities include backpacking, canoeing, canyoning, caving, climbing, hiking, hill walking, hunting, kayaking, and rafting.
 Broader groupings include water sports, snow sports, and horseback riding.

 People engage in physical activity outdoors as a form of recreation.
 Various physical activities can be completed individually or communally.
 Sports which are mainly played indoors or other settings such as fields are able to transition to an outdoor setting for recreational and non-competitive purposes.
 Outdoor physical activities can help people learn new skills, test stamina and endurance, and participate in social activities.

 Outdoor activities are also frequently used as a setting for education and team building.

+According to the U.S. Bureau of Economic Analysis, outdoor recreation accounted for $696.7 billion in current-dollar value added, or 2.4 percent of U.S. gross domestic product (GDP), in 2024.
+Inflation-adjusted GDP for the outdoor recreation economy grew 2.7 percent that year, compared with 2.8 percent for the overall U.S. economy.

+Setting

+Outdoor recreation often occurs in sparsely populated areas with mountains, lakes, rivers, scenic views, and rugged terrain.
+In the United States, state parks and national parks offer campgrounds and opportunities for outdoor recreation.
+In the UK, all of rural Scotland and all those areas of England and Wales designated as "right to roam" areas are available for outdoor recreation on foot.
+Some areas are also open to mountain bikers and to horse riders.